cristobalgrau/terraform-beginner-bootcamp-2023/journal/week0.md

 If you lose this file, you lose knowing the state of your infrastructure.

 `.terraform.tfstate.backup` is the previous state file state.

+`.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.

+The Terraform Lock File **should be committed** to your Version Control System (VSC) eg. Github

 ### Terraform Directory